knewplay/knewhub/deployment-guide.md

 4. In the VM, run `git clone git@github.com:knewplay/knewhub.git`
 5. Use command `ls` to confirm that the directory `knewhub` was created

+### systemd services

+systemd will be used to manage all services that the Rails application requires.
+The systemd services used are as follow.

+1. Caddy
+    * The Caddy service was already set up as part of the package installation.
+No action is required
+2. redis-server
+    * The redis-server service was already set up as part of the package installation.
+No action is required
+3. Sidekiq
+    * Create `/etc/systemd/system/sidekiq.service` with the content of the [`sidekiq.service` file](/deployment/files/sidekiq.service)
+4. Knewhub (Rails application)
+    * Create `/etc/systemd/system/knewhub.service` with the content of the [`knewhub.service` file](/deployment/files/knewhub.service)

+The Sidekiq and Knewhub services will be enabled as part of the [Deploy using Mina](#deploy-using-mina) section.

+#### Useful commands

+* `systemctl list-units --type=service --state=running` to lists the systemd services that are currently running.
+* `journalctl -f -u <SERVICE_NAME>` to view the logs for a given service.
+* `sudo systemctl stop <SERVICE_NAME>` to stop a service

 ## Create additional storage disk attached to VM

 ### Create and attach disk